-- the consolidated statement of profit or loss and other comprehensive income; - the consolidated and company statements of financial position; - the consolidated and company statements of changes in equity; - the consolidated and company cash flow statements; and - the related Notes 1 to 33.
+- the consolidated statement of profit or loss and other comprehensive income; - the consolidated and parent company statement of financial position; - the consolidated and parent company statements of changes in equity; - the consolidated and parent company cash flow statement; and - the related Notes 1 to 33.

-The financial reporting framework that has been applied in their preparation is applicable law and IFRSs as adopted by the European Union.
+The financial reporting framework that has been applied in their preparation is applicable law and international accounting standards in conformity with the requirements of the Companies Act 2006.